Gilbert Rule

 Gilbert Rule (c.
-1629 – 1701) was a nonconformist Church of Scotland minister and the Principal of Edinburgh University from 1690 to 1701.
+1629 – 1701) was a nonconformist Church of Scotland minister and the Principal of the University of Edinburgh from 1690 to 1701.

 Early life

 Rule was born about 1629, probably in Edinburgh, where his brother, Archibald, was one of the bailies (there is some likelihood, however, that he was born at Elgin in October 1628, see Tate's Alnwick).
 The Dictionary of National Biography gives Archibald's occupation as a merchant and a magistrate.
 Hew Scott states that it is "not unlikely" that his father was George Rule, minister at Longformacus, and his mother, Anna Johnston.

 After a distinguished career at the University of Glasgow, where he was regent, he became (at an unusually early age), Sub-Principal of King's College, Aberdeen, in 1651.

 In Northumberland

 From Aberdeen he went to Alnwick to be minister of a Dissenting congregation.
 After the Restoration he was much molested by local authorities, who tried to force upon him the use of the English Prayer Book.

 About 1656 he became perpetual curate of Alnwick, Northumberland.
 At the Restoration Major Orde, one of the churchwardens, provided a prayer-book.

 Rule, however, preached against its use, whereupon Orde indicted him (August 1660) at the Newcastle assizes for depraving the common prayer.
 Before the trial Orde died by a fall from his horse at Ovingham, Northumberland, and, in the absence of a prosecutor, Rule was acquitted.